Women's Six Nations 2026: Full results and final standings

 England have dominated the championship:

-• The Red Roses have won the past seven tournaments, securing Grand Slams in six of those years and only being denied the chance of a seventh by the changes to the 2021 season as a result of Covid.
+• The Red Roses have won the past eight tournaments, securing Grand Slams in seven of those years and only being denied the chance of an eighth by the changes to the 2021 season as a result of Covid.

 • England's last defeat was against France in 2018.
-They have won their past 32 Six Nations matches, scoring 252 tries and only conceding 33.
+They have won their past 39 Six Nations matches

 France are the best of the rest: